Sorbs (tribe): 9th century

+It is considered that somewhere in the second-half of the 9th century, Svatopluk I of Moravia (r.
+871–894) may have incorporated the Sorbs into Great Moravia, or spread Moravian influence in the region, because Annales Fuldenses mentions an oath of fidelity mission with gifts by Sorbs in Salz and then Bohemians in Regensburg to king Arnulf in 895/897 (with Bohemians calling the Moravians as "enemies" and "oppressors"), while Thietmar of Merseburg in his Chronicon Thietmari speaking about Thuringia wrote that "in the reign of the Duke Svatopluk we were ruled by Bohemian princes.
+Our ancestors paid him an annual tribute and he had bishops in his country, then called Marierun [Moravia]".

 The mid-9th century Bavarian Geographer mentioned the Surbi having 50 civitates (Iuxta illos est regio, que vocatur Surbi, in qua regione plures sunt, que habent civitates L).
-Alfred the Great in his Geography of Europe (888–893) relying on Orosius, recorded the Servians; "To the north-east of the Moravians are the Dalamensae; east of the Dalamensians are the Horithi, and north of the Dalamensians are the Servians; to the west also are the Silesians.
-To the north of the Horiti is Mazovia, and north of Mazovia are the Sarmatians, as far as the Riphean Mountains".
+Alfred the Great in his Geography of Europe (888–893) relying on Orosius, recorded that "north of the Dalamensians are the Surpe/Servians".

-It is considered that in the second-half of the 9th century, Svatopluk I of Moravia (r.
-871–894) may have incorporated the Sorbs into Great Moravia.

 10th century

 The Arab historians and geographers Al-Masudi and Al-Bakri (10th and 11th century) writing on the Saqaliba mentioned the Sarbin or Sernin living between the Germans and the Moravians, a "Slavic people much feared for reasons that it would take too long to explain and whose deeds would need much too detailed an account.
 They have no particular religious affiliation".
 They, like other Slavs, "have the custom of burning themselves alive when a king or chieftain dies.
 They also immolate his horses".
 In the Hebrew book Josippon (10th century) are listed four Slavic ethnic names from Venice to Saxony; Mwr.wh (Moravians), Krw.tj (Croats), Swrbjn (Sorbs), Lwcnj (Lučané or Lusatians).

-Between 932 and 963 the Sorbs lost their independence.
-Henry the Fowler had subjected the Stodorane in 928, and in the following year imposed overlordship on the Obotrites and Veletians, and strengthened the grip on the Sorbs.
+Henry the Fowler had subjected the Stodorani in 928, and in the following year imposed overlordship on the Obotrites and Veletians, and strengthened the grip on the Sorbs and Glomacze.
+Between 932 and 963 the Sorbs lost their independence, pressured by Gero, becoming part of Marca Geronis.
+Since the 940s were built Burgwards in the territory of the Sorbs, and the Margravate of Meissen and March of Lusatia were established in 965, remaining part of the Holy Roman Empire, with Otto I founding many Slavic bishoprics (including Bishopric of Merseburg).
 Bishop Boso of St. Emmeram (d.
 970), a Slav-speaker, had considerable success in Christianizing the Sorbs.

-In the 10th century the region came under the influence of the Duchy of Saxony, starting with the 928 eastern campaigns of King Henry the Fowler, who conquered the Sorbs and Milceni (Upper Lusatia) by 932.
-Gero II, Margrave of the Saxon Eastern March, reconquered Lusatia the following year and, in 939, murdered 30 Sorbian princes during a feast.
-As a result, many Sorbian uprisings followed.
-The March of Lusatia was established in 965, remaining part of the Holy Roman Empire, while the adjacent Northern March was again lost in the Slavic uprising of 983.
-The later Upper Lusatian region of the Milceni lands up to the Silesian border at the Kwisa river at first was part of the Margraviate of Meissen under Margrave Eckard I. A reconstructed castle, at Raddusch in Lower Lusatia, is the sole physical remnant from this early period.
-These are the last mentions of the tribe.
+Although by 994 some Slavic people managed to get independence, only Sorbs remained under Saxon control.